 Alzheimer's Disease Screening

-Similar to the diabetes diagnosis device, Occuity are also currently in the design phase of a device that can screen for Alzheimer's disease.
+Similar to the diabetes diagnosis device, Occuity are also investigating applying our technology for use in the screening of Alzheimer's disease.
 In a similar manner in which the diabetes screening device is able to screen for fluorescing of AGE's in the eye, the Alzheimer's device will be screening instead for marker plaques within the lens allowing for much earlier diagnosis of the disease and subsequent treatment options.

 The Diabetes Problem